Raw Books

-Raw Books & Graphics is a publishing company specializing in comics and graphic novels.
+Raw Books & Graphics is an American publishing company specializing in comics and graphic novels.
 Operating since 1978, it is owned and operated by Françoise Mouly.
 The company first came to prominence publishing Raw magazine, co-edited by Mouly and her husband, cartoonist Art Spiegelman.
 In the 1980s the company published graphic novels, and with the formation of Raw Junior in 1999, branched into children's comics with Little Lit and Toon Books.

 History

 Origins

 In 1978 Mouly founded Raw Books and Graphics, a name settled on in part because of its small-operation feel, and part because it was reminiscent of Mad magazine.
 Mouly worked from an aesthetic inspired in part by the Russian Constructivists, who brought a design sense to everyday objects.
 Raw Books began by publishing postcards and prints by artists such as underground cartoonist Bill Griffith and Dutch cartoonist Joost Swarte.
 More ambitious projects included art objects such as the Zippy-Scope, a cardboard device with to watch a comic strip rolled up on a film spool, featuring Griffth's character Zippy the Pinhead.
 Some projects were more commercial, such as the annual Streets of SoHo Map and Guide, whose advertising revenue financed much of Raw Books.